Saturday, February 22 2025

 5.4 d 1

-Emphasize the consultation of non-managerial workers By determining the needs and expectations of the interested parties, cf. sub-clause 4.2
+Emphasize the consultation of non-managerial workers By determining the needs and expectations of the stakeholders, cf. sub-clause 4.2

 5.4 d 2